Facebook Ad Pixel Courses

 Course Offerings

-Spring 2025 Courses
+Fall 2025 Courses

-Welcome to Encore’s Spring 2025 course offerings.
+Welcome to Encore’s Fall 2025 course offerings.
 These learning opportunities are scheduled within the college’s academic calendar; they are assigned to available areas after the credit classes have been scheduled.
 This scheduling is completed at least two months before classes begin.

 So, as you consider what to register for, please note carefully the dates, times, and places for each offering.
 Then register for those offerings that fit within your own calendar and commitments.
 Neither Encore nor its instructors can make changes after that.
 The only exception would be a college-wide postponement, cancellation, or rescheduling i.e. snow day.